hkotek/hkotek.com/_posts/2024-02-20-rejection-sucks.md

 #### Notes

 [^1]: In this context, I really appreciate the concept of a [shadow CV](https://contemplativemammoth.com/2012/06/08/building-a-shadow-cv/), and [those who talk openly about the failures](https://dynamicecology.wordpress.com/2012/07/10/my-shadow-cv/) in their academic career.
 Maybe I should make one.
 [^2]: But not everything: from the get-go, I was selective about the locations I applied in.
+I was criticized for that by some advisors, but I'm glad I stood my ground on that one.
 [^3]: It would have been good to set limits of various kinds at the very beginning --- the number of years I'd apply, locations, types of departments, outcomes from prior years, compensation --- but if I'm honest, I simply didn't have all the information I would have needed to make a decision.
 For one, I had literally no idea what a reasonable salary might be.
 For another, I was naive about what I'd really have control over vs what would be left up to pure luck.
 But regardless, I should have had better boundaries.
 [^4]: To state the obvious, getting rejected from non-academic jobs sucks just as much.
 The tech job market has been particularly difficult in the past 6-12 months, with many layoffs and the number of types of jobs changing unexpectedly.
 Taking that long to look for a job and living with the uncertainty that follows is not in the least bit fun, either.